-- ▶ After causalizing all of the equations that we could using the Tarjan algorithm, we ended up with an algebraic loop in five equations and five unknowns. - Since we have a choice, we decided to select a tearing variable that appears linearly in the residual equation. - We chose d2x as our tearing variable, and the last equation as the residual equation. - ▶ This selection allowed us to causalize all of the remaining equations.
+- After causalizing all of the equations that we could using the Tarjan algorithm, we ended up with an algebraic loop in five equations and five unknowns. - Since we have a choice, we decided to select a tearing variable that appears linearly in the residual equation. - We chose d2x as our tearing variable, and the last equation as the residual equation.